iamipheco/Lesson_1_and_2_Task_1_Anyaefiena_Ifechukwu/README.md

 ## Files
 - index.html This is the main page of the website.
 It contains information about the website.

-- Images/ This directory contains images used on the website.
+- Images/ This directory contains images on the website.

 ## How to run/test this project